knowingwings/knowingwings/README.md

 **Mechatronics & Robotics Engineer** | MSc Robotics and Autonomous Systems @ University of Bath

-I build robots that work in the real world — from manipulator arms to mobile platforms.
+I build robots that work in the real world: from manipulator arms to mobile platforms.
 My focus is on bridging the gap between simulation and hardware, with particular interest in **robotic manipulation**, **decentralised multi-robot systems**, and **ROS2 development**.

 ##  Currently Working On